RSSCategory: Alternative markets

 OK, I know we have some European football on this evening and the Melbourne cup just passed, but once in four years means I will devote this post today to draw your attention to this market.

 The last market in 2008 drew total traded volume of £13m.
 This was actually down on the previous election in 2004 where a lot of uncertainty created a wild swing in the market.
-At one point it seemed …
+At one point …

 06/11/2012 | By | Reply More